 OMG, it makes me want to off myself with a straight razor.

 At this point, lampooning these things is a tired cliché, I guess, but Christ they make me mental.
 They last for hours.
-This is because the usual 30 second slot would be nowhere near long enough to both tout the drugs’ purported benefits and then recite the legally-mandated lists of possible side effects, the sheer lengths of which are also a comedy cliché, yet not all that funny, if you listen.
+This is because the usual 30 second slot would never suffice to both tout the drugs’ purported benefits and then recite the legally-mandated lists of possible side effects, the sheer lengths of which are also a comedy cliché, yet not all that funny, if you listen.
 In fact, they’re harrowing.
 You’re watching some happy retirees walking on the beach or something, and the voice-over is going “Users of Triassic may experience some or all of the following”, before you get sixty seconds of terrifying possibilities, like, say:

 Glaucoma, cataracts and double vision